 Getting to Warsaw by bus takes 7 h 50 min on average.

 Taking a train requires on average 5 h 44 min of travel time.

 Warsaw is approximately 320 miles (516 km) away from Berlin.

 The average frequency per day from Berlin to Warsaw is:

-However, we recommend checking specific travel dates for your journey between Berlin and Warsaw as scheduled services by bus, ferry, flight or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from Berlin to Warsaw as scheduled services by bus, flight or train can vary by season or day of the week.